-The vast majority of Sixth Formers move onto higher education institutions, usually university but also Art Colleges, Drama School or vocational courses.
-To help them choose and successfully apply for courses, Culford students benefit from having their own individual tutors, as well as subject teachers and a dedicated Head of Careers.
+The vast majority of pupils move onto higher education institutions, usually university but also Art Colleges, Drama School or vocational courses.
+To help them choose and successfully apply for courses, our students benefit from having their own individual tutors, as well as subject teachers and a dedicated Head of Careers.
 They enjoy one-to-one advice and guidance throughout their decision making process: from choosing A Levels to choosing a degree course.

-We begin even before your Sixth Form career with the ‘UCAS and Beyond’ seminar for students and their parents at the end of Lower Fifth (Year 11).
-When you start Lower Sixth you may have some ideas in mind about the courses and universities you might be interested in.
-Your personal tutor will meet with you to discuss these and other options, and guide you towards the resources which you will find the most useful as part of your research.
-There is also a Careers Convention, a key event where you can discuss a variety of careers with a number of professionals from different areas.
+We begin even before your Sixth Form career with the ‘UCAS and Beyond’ seminar for students and their parents at the end of Lower Fifth (Y11).
+There is a Careers Convention, a key event where you can discuss a variety of careers with a number of professionals from different areas.

-At the end of your Lower Sixth year, the Head of Further Education organises a ‘Life after Culford’ conference.
-This exciting week of activity includes expert speakers from universities, businesses and student organisations, trips to universities, a Q&A with recent leavers and an Enterprise Challenge.
+At the end of Lower Sixth, a ‘Life after Culford’ conference includes expert speakers from universities, businesses and student organisations, trips to universities, a Q&A with recent leavers and an Enterprise Challenge.
 The Enterprise Challenge includes a Dragon’s Den style pitch to test entrepreneurial skills and teamwork.
 There are also workshops on interview skills, writing a personal statement and gaining work experience.

 We also work with Cambridge Occupational Analysts who run Centigrade, a Higher Education course finder questionnaire, and students have access to an online careers development programme.

-The Careers Library, which is situated in the main library, holds current information about a wide range of career areas, gap opportunities, higher education, funding and courses.
-It includes many leaflets, booklets, and brochures, and a good stock of books related to careers and issues you may face on leaving school.
-New editions of seminal careers literature are ordered annually.
-A number of careers-related magazines are available for browsing.
-Posters advertising careers seminars and useful websites are also displayed here.
+The Careers Library holds current information about a wide range of career areas, gap opportunities, higher education, funding and courses.
+It includes information related to careers and issues that pupils may face on leaving school.

 The Old Culfordian Community

-All those who leave Culford become Old Culfordians; members of a vibrant and connected alumni community.
-Old Culfordians are cared for by the Foundation department who hold frequent events and reunions, and produce an annual magazine, FOCuS, and bimonthly email newsletters.
+All pupils become Old Culfordians; members of a vibrant and connected alumni community.
+Old Culfordians are cared for by the Foundation department who hold frequent events and reunions.